Chapter 4: Sedimentary Structures

 4.3 Sedimentary Structures and Paleoenvironments

-As you may have guessed, sedimentary structures are incredibly useful for determining what paleoenvironments were like.
-By combining sedimentary structures and the surrounding geology, a geologist could describe a pretty accurate picture of what the environment was like when these sediments were being deposited.
+As you may have guessed, sedimentary structures are handy for determining what were like.
+By combining sedimentary structures and the surrounding geology, a geologist could describe a pretty accurate picture of the environment when these sediments were deposited.

-Using the information you have learned about sedimentary structures, complete the table below.
+- Using the information you have learned about sedimentary structures, complete Table 4.1.

-Geologists don’t only focus on a single rock outcrop to interpret the paleoenvironment of a region, they look at many outcrops so they can see how an environment changes across a region.
+Geologists don’t only focus on a single rock outcrop to interpret the paleoenvironment of a region; they look at many outcrops so they can see how an environment changes across a region.
 Figure 4.17 below is a map of an area where sedimentary rocks and structures were described by a geologist.
-It is broken up into 4 zones with the following descriptions of the rocks and structures:
+It is divided up into 4 zones with the following descriptions of the rocks and sedimentary structures:

-- Sandstone with large scale cross-bedding and very well rounded grains.
+- Sandstone with large-scale cross-bedding and very well-rounded sand grains.

-- Sandstone and mudstone with mixed bedding toward the east and mudcracks toward the west.
+- Sandstone and mudstone with bedding toward the east and mudcracks toward the west.

 - Fine sandstone with symmetrical ripple marks.

-- Shale with lots of microfossils and fine laminations.
+- Shale with lots of fossils and fine laminations.

 Answer the following questions:

-- Come up with a brief environmental interpretation for each zone.
+- Come up with a brief depositional environmental interpretation for each zone.